-However, successful applicants will demonstrate the ability to act in alignment with the intent of the Justice40 Initiative-by working to maximize benefits flowing to disadvantaged communities, as well as underserved and overburdened communities, in ways that are relevant to that project.
+However, successful applicants will demonstrate the ability to act in alignment with the intent of the Justice40 Initiative by working to maximize benefits flowing to disadvantaged communities in ways that are relevant to that project.
 Recipients of DOE funds should ensure that performance of project tasks within disadvantaged communities meaningfully benefits those communities and does not result in significant or permanent increased negative impacts to the disadvantaged community.
 Doing a CBP well is one way to guard against increased negative impacts.